nithishakumar/nithisha-portfolio/README.md

 # Personal Portfolio 💻
-> A description of my interests, skills, and experience in software development.
+> A description of my skills and experience in software development.

 > https://nithishakumar.github.io/